brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 - **Price.** The price for desk treadmills vary, especially depending on where you live, but as a rough ballpark price, they are typically in the $200-$300 range.
 This is considerably cheaper than treadmills designed for running, and to be honest, a drop in the bucket for all the benefits you get.
+Note that some companies reimburse expenses related to health and office supplies (e.g., my company, Gruntwork, offers a [$1,000 per month wellness budget](https://www.gruntwork.io/careers) that covers these sorts of expenses), so look into it.

 Here are four desk treadmills I've tried out: